qgis/QGIS-Documentation/source/docs/gentle_gis_introduction/02_vector_data.rst

 comply to these rules.

-If a curved polyline has very large distances between vertices, it may appear **angular** or jagged, depending on the scale at which it is viewed (see  ).
+If a curved polyline has very large distances between vertices, it may appear **angular** or jagged, depending on the scale at which it is viewed (see figure_polyline_jagged_).
 Because of this it is important that polylines are digitised (captured into the computer) with distances between vertices that are small enough for the scale at which you want to use the data.

 .. _figure_polyline_jagged: